 Insurance Services Office score (now Versk Analytics) is a measure of risk determined by evaluating all aspects of the fire department, including its 911 system, the fire department (engines, ladders trucks, reserve apparatus, deployment analysis, personnel/staffing, training, operational considerations, and community risk reduction/inspections), and its water supply, both in areas with municipal water and areas without.
 Some insurers use this score when underwriting a homeowner's policy, which may impact policy cost.
-Currently Scio Township has a 6/6X rating, with 1 being the best rating and 10 being the worst.
+Other companies use a Geographic Information System (GIS) to calculate road miles to the nearest Fire Station as a factor when determining rates for property insurance.
+Currently Scio Township has a 6/6W ISO rating, with 1 being the best rating and 10 being the worst.
+The "W" indicates the area has access to water (i.e.: hydrants).
 Nationally, the department ranks amongst 6,964 other departments at a 6 (17% nationally), with 21,640 scoring better (1-5 or 53% nationally), and 12,573 scoring worse (7-10 or 30% nationally).
 Improvements in the above factors will improve our score/reduce our risk.
 The department is participating in a review of its ISO score in late December 2022 and may potentially be lowered to a class 5 upon completion.
+The addition of a second station will be considered by companies who use the GIS system to help set rates.

-Additionally, there are three corners of the township that are more than 5 road miles from the Zeeb station, resulting in those homes having an ISO rating of 10/10W, 10W being areas with fire hydrants.
+There are three corners of the township that are more than 5 road miles from the Zeeb station, resulting in those homes having an ISO rating of 10/10W, 10W being areas with fire hydrants.
 In the southeast there are approximately 400 homes in this classification, in the northeast approximately 90, and in the southwest approximately 15.

-Achieving Basic Life Support (BLS) transport has become more important since the COVID 19 pandemic began.
+Achieving Basic Life Support (BLS) transport has become more important to the community.
 Throughout the nation people are leaving the EMS field resulting in ambulances being short staffed.
 This both increases response times and decreases the ability to transport patients to hospitals.
-Locally, EMS service in Washtenaw County is provided by Huron Valley Ambulance (HVA), which is experiencing staff shortages like the rest of the nation.
+Locally, EMS service in Washtenaw County is provided by Huron Valley Ambulance, which is experiencing staff shortages like the rest of the nation.
 Fire departments in the county have begun addressing this through various methods.
 Chelsea Fire Authority has purchased and licensed an ambulance as a transport vehicle, Ann Arbor City has taken advantage of a "safety net" ambulance through HVA and has decided to purchase an ambulance of their own.
-Scio Township has purchased an ambulance to be used as a nontransporting rescue.
+Scio Township has purchased an ambulance to be used as a non-transporting rescue.
 In certain situations where the EMS system is overextended, our department can transport someone in need to the hospital for definitive treatment.
 Licensing as BLS transport will allow the department to transport less serious calls providing a more reliable service to our residents.
 Staffing for BLS or ALS transport, while challenging, will be facilitated by the fact that these staff members will be trained as firefighters as well as EMT's or Paramedics.
 This dual role model is often more appealing from an employment standpoint than just EMS service.
+The Township should consider pay rate incentives for staff who successfully complete paramedic training.

 Achieving Advanced Life Support (ALS) would be possible if the department were to hire paramedic firefighters and license its ambulance for ALS transport.
-Currently personnel are all basic EMT's, and training for a paramedic role is intensive and time consuming.
+Currently all personnel are basic EMT's, and training for a paramedic role is intensive and time consuming.
 Not all firefighters are willing to take the training.
 ALS transport would add additional paramedic resources to the system further expanding our service to our residents.